Last updated on .

 Abbasid Period

-The third gallery contains artifacts from the Abbasid period.
-The Abbasid Caliphate lasted from 750 to 1258 and ruled over much of the old Umayyad territory, from present-day Algeria in the west to India in the east.
-They were descended from Abbas ibn Abd al-Muttalib (c.
-565-c.
-653), a paternal uncle of Muhammad.
+The third gallery presents artifacts from the Abbasid period.
+The Abbasid Caliphate, which lasted from 750 to 1258, governed much of the former Umayyad territory, stretching from present-day Algeria in the west to India in the east.
+The Abbasids traced their lineage to Abbas ibn Abd al-Muttalib (c.
+565–c.
+653), a paternal uncle of Prophet Muhammad.

 Abbasid Period at the Museum of Turkish and Islamic Arts in Istanbul, Turkey